vmware/versatile-data-kit/examples/dag-with-args-example/README.md

 vdk deploy -n dag-job -t my-team -p dag-job -r "dag-example"
 ```

+### Run DAG Job

 You can now run your DAG Job through the Execution API by using one of the following commands*:
 ```console
 vdk execute --start -n dag-job -t my-team vdk run dag-job
 ```

-The log after a successful execution should look similar to this:
+The log message after a successful execution should look similar to this:

 ![Success log](images/dag-success.png)

 Alternatively, if you would like your DAG Job to run on a set schedule, you can configure